courtneyphillips/find-and-replace-javascript/README.md

 ## Motivation

-The Hair Find & Replace app was created as an exercise in seamlessly integrating JavaScript logic, jQuery functionality, and HTML & CSS aesthetics into one fluid, easy-to-use application.
+The Find & Replace app was created as an exercise in seamlessly integrating JavaScript logic, jQuery functionality, and HTML & CSS aesthetics into one fluid, easy-to-use application.

 ## Contribute